orwaalghobari/orwaalghobari/README.md

 - 👋 Hi, I’m @orwaalghobari
-- 👀 I’m interested in ...asasnjaskjasjkaskjgysaghjashgoyasg
+- 👀 I’m interested in ...games
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...html
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...exam
-- 📫 How to reach me ...
+- 📫 How to reach me ...تلحس طيزي

 <!---
 orwaalghobari/orwaalghobari is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.